Man who sold drugs from Montana pre-release center sentenced

 Following his arrest, Beltran allegedly posted online a copy of the sealed criminal complaint against him in an attempt to intimidate potential witnesses.

-Beltran’s attorney, Jill Gannon-Nagle, declined to say whether he will appeal his prison sentence.
+Balter’s attorney, Jill Gannon-Nagle, declined to say whether he will appeal his prison sentence.

 Sign up for Daily Newsletters